frankelavsky/latex_paper_to_accessible_html/README.md

 # Latex paper to accessible HTML, an exploration

-An exploration of the process it takes to turn a latex file (from EuroVis 2022) into an accessible HTML page.
+An exploration of the process it takes to turn a latex file (from IEEE VIS) into an accessible HTML page.

 ## Overview of what it takes to make an accessible HTML paper from a LaTeX workflow